Concerns grow that voter intimidation could disrupt midterm elections - NewsBreak

 Voters who feel intimidated can also call the national election protection hotline , which staffs lawyers and election experts through Election Day to help voters work through problems.

-A recent Reuters poll found that more than 40% of voters are worried about threats of violence or voter intimidation at polling places during the midterms.
+A recent Reuters poll found that more than 40 percent of voters are worried about threats of violence or voter intimidation at polling places during the midterms.

 History of voter intimidation